FABPs and PET

 In addition to its intracellular functions, FABP4 is also an adipokine, secreted from adipocytes and macrophages.
 FABP4 is therefore assumed to mediate the inflammatory responses linked to lipid metabolism, and have a role in metabolic syndrome and atherosclerosis.
 Vascular inflammation, measured using [18F]FDG PET, is independently associated with FABP4 concentration in plasma (Yoo et al., 2011).

-Effects of FABPs on FA uptake have been studied with labeled fatty acid ligands, such as [125I]BMIPP, in mice strains which do not express certain FABP subtypes.
+Effects of FABPs on FA uptake have been studied with labelled fatty acid ligands, such as [125I]BMIPP, in mice strains which do not express certain FABP subtypes.

-A PET tracer for FABP4, [18F]FTAP1 has been developed and validated in mouse tumour model (Temma et al., 2015).
+A PET radioligand for FABP4, [18F]FTAP1 has been developed and validated in mouse tumour model (Temma et al., 2015).

 Plasma membrane fatty acid binding protein (FABPpm) is a protein located at plasma membrane in several tissues, at least in the liver, heart and skeletal muscle, adipose tissue, and intestine.
 It is also located in the mitochondria where it has the name mitochondrial aspartate aminotransferase (mAspAt).
 It transports long-chain fatty acids across the plasma membrane, together with fatty acid transport proteins and fatty acid translocase/CD36.